COSC481W-2019Winter/classproject-3-arabs-an-american/ArchitectureSpecification.md

    * RoleManager.cs

 -------------------------------------------------
-## MyDbContext:
+## MyIdentityContext:
 This class represents our data access layer. it extends the IdentityDbContext class.
-An instance of this class allow us to retreive and store accounts, requests, and addresses in the databse.
+An instance of this class allow us to retrieve and store accounts, requests, and addresses in the database.

 ### Properties:
 Name | Type | Description